icy/bash-coding-style/README.md

 ## Pipe error handling

-Pipe stores its components's return codes in the `PIPESTATUS` array.
+Pipe stores its components' return codes in the `PIPESTATUS` array.
 This variable can be used only *ONCE* in the sub-`{shell,process}` followed the pipe.
 Be sure you catch it up!